hermesdev0131/Dynamic-Web-Scraper/Readme.md

 ## Project Description

-- The **Dynamic Web Scraper API** is a dynamic tool that allows users to extract content from web pages.
+- The **Dynamic Web Scraper** is a dynamic tool that allows users to extract content from web pages.
 Unlike traditional scrapers that rely on static HTML, this API handles dynamic websites (those with JavaScript-rendered content) using Selenium WebDriver for rendering and BeautifulSoup for parsing the fully rendered HTML.

 - It offers an easy-to-use API for fetching web content without requiring the user to manually inspect HTML elements.
 Simply provide the URL of the page, and the API returns titles and paragraphs in structured JSON format.